Go to the page content

 3. Your BMI is 30 kg/m² or higher

-Body mass index - measured as weight in kilograms divided by height in meters squared - is one tool used to identify obesity in adults.
+Body mass index - measured as weight in kilograms divided by height in meters squared - is one tool used to assess obesity in adults.
 For adults, having obesity is defined with a BMI of 30 kg/m² or higher.

 While BMI is not the only factor that healthcare providers use to guide obesity diagnosis and treatment, it can be used as a rough guide for when you should seek help.
 If you have a BMI of 25 kg/m² or higher, you may want to talk to a healthcare provider or obesity care provider for their advice on strategies and methods for healthy weight management.